realnews-gateway/emergency-publishing-system/modules/news-aggregation/classification.md

 # Classification and Source Scoring

 The classification subsystem assigns topic labels, categories, and metadata to normalized articles.
-It also evaluates source reliability and content quality, producing scores that influence downstream publishing and emergency workflows.
+It also evaluates source reliability and content quality, producing scores that influence downstream publishing and emergency workflows in the Empus system.

-This document describes the topic classification pipeline, scoring mechanisms, and integration with other modules.

 ---